Higher-dimensional flying wing Steady Ricci Solitons: Introduction

-\end{thm} Indeed, the metrics are allowed to be non-smooth initially to some extent, which will be important for applications.
+In particular, this generalizes the stability in \cite{Burkhardt2019,DeruelleLamm2017,KochLamm2012} where the reference Ricci flow $\tilde g(t)$ is assumed to have bounded curvature.
+Indeed, the metrics are allowed to be non-smooth initially to some extent, which will be important for applications.
 We refer readers to Section~\ref{sec:stability} for a more general statement of the stability result which allows $L^\infty$ type singularity on the initial data.

 By way of induction where Ricci flow smoothing and gauge fixing through Ricci-harmonic map heat flow are established in earlier dimensions, the weak stability allows us to construct Ricci flow $g_{\b,\tau}(t)$ coming out of $g_{0,\b,\tau}$, given in \eqref{eqn:smoothed-link}, through Ricci-DeTurck flow and Ricci-DeTurck ODE, for $\b$ sufficiently close to $\hat \b_0$.
 The Ricci flow constructed in this way is stable by construction, for all $\tau\to 0$.
 However unlike the smooth case, the initial data of the Ricci flow (potentially) experienced a slight change of gauge, due to loss of regularity.
 That said, the Ricci flow constructed can only attain the original initial data with a gauge change, even on the region where the initial data is regular.